JuliaDataCubes/YAXArrays.jl/docs/src/UserGuide/combine.md

 whole_year = cat(first_half, second_half, dims = 1)
 ````

-## Combine YAXArrays along a new dimension
+## `concatenatecubes` to a new dimension

-Here we use `concatenatecubes` to combine two arrays of different variables that share the same time dimension.
+Here we use `concatenatecubes` to combine two arrays of different variables that have the same dimensions.
 The resulting array `combined` has an additional dimension `variable` indicating from which array the element values originates.
+Note that using a `Dataset` instead is a more flexible approach in handling different variables.

 ````@example concatenatecubes
 using YAXArrays